-- ⇒ the name of the corporation, association, commission, or person in charge of the public use for which the property is sought to be taken, who is the plaintiff; - ⇒ the names of all owners, purchasers under contracts for deed, mortgagees, and lienholders of record and any other claimants of record of the property sought to be taken, if known, or a statement that they are unknown, who are the defendants; - ⇒ a statement of the right of the plaintiff (condemnor) to take the property for public use; - ⇒ statements from the condemnor showing by a preponderance of the evidence that the public interest requires the taking based on the following findings: - the use to which the property is to be applied is a use authorized by law; - the taking is necessary to the use; - if already being used for a public use, that the public use for which the property is proposed to be used is a more necessary public use; and - an effort to obtain the property interest sought to be taken was made by submission of a written offer and the offer was rejected. - ⇒ a description of each interest (fee simple title, easement, etc.) in real property sought to be taken and whether the interest includes the whole piece of property or only a part of the entire parcel or tract.
+- ⇒ the name of the plaintiff (a corporation, association, commission, or person in charge of the public use for which the property is sought to be taken); - ⇒ the names of all defendants (owners, purchasers under contracts for deed, mortgagees, and lienholders of record and any other claimants of record of the property sought to be taken, if known, or a statement that they are unknown); - ⇒ a statement of the right of the plaintiff (condemnor) to take the property for public use; - ⇒ statements from the condemnor showing that the public interest requires the taking based on the following findings: - the use to which the property is to be applied is a use authorized by law; - the taking is necessary to the use; - if already being used for a public use, that the public use for which the property is proposed to be used is a more necessary public use; and - an effort to obtain the property interest sought to be taken was made by submission of a final written offer prior to initiating a condemnation proceeding and the final written offer was rejected. - ⇒ a description of each interest (fee simple title, easement, etc.) in real property sought to be taken and whether the interest includes the whole piece of property or only a part of the entire parcel or tract.
 It must also include a statement that the interest sought is the minimum necessary interest.
-All parcels lying in the county and required for the same public use may be included in the same or separate court proceedings, at the option of the condemnor.
+At the option of the condemnor, all parcels lying in the county and required for the same public use may be included in the same or separate court proceedings, at the option of the condemnor.

 The court may consolidate or separate the proceedings to suit the convenience of the parties.

-- ⇒ a statement of the condemnor's claim of appropriate payment for damages to the property proposed to be taken as well as to any remaining parcel of property. - ⇒ if a right-of-way is sought, in addition to the items listed above, the location, general route, and termini.
-The complaint must also be accompanied with by a map of the route, so far as the route is involved in the action or proceeding.
+- ⇒ a statement of the condemnor's claim of appropriate payment for damages to the property proposed to be taken as well as for any depreciation in value of the remainder of the property not taken.
+The condemnor's claim of appropriate payment for damages must be the same amount as the final written offer that was rejected by the condemnee.
+This was a further clarification of the law passed by the 2013 Legislature. - ⇒ if a right-of-way is sought, in addition to the items listed above, the location, general route, and termini.
+The complaint must also be accompanied by a map of the route.